 As the first African American to complete a PhD in Neurobiology at Duke University, psychiatrist Kafui Dzirasa

 is pushing the limits in more ways than one.
 His research is focused on rethinking the framework that currently dictates the way we diagnose, view, and treat mental illness.
 Through his work, Kafui hopes to reveal links between brain circuit malfunction and symptoms of mental illness, with the ultimate goal of producing neuroelectrical stimulation remedies for these diseases.
-Kafui is currently an assistant professor in the Department of Psychiatry and Behavioral Science at the Duke University School of Medicine.
+Kafui is currently an associate professor in the Department of Psychiatry and Behavioral Science at the Duke University School of Medicine.
 In 2008, he was recognized as one of Ebony Magazine’s

 30 Young Leaders of the Future and his laboratory has been featured on CBS 60 Minutes